 P.S.
 Laura from Bi-Jingo in opening, also mentioned a study that showed managers could have a 39% impact on employee productivity through meaningful conversations.
-I found the study Managing for High Performance and Retention An HR Toolkit for Supporting the Line Manager which pulled from Datasets with more than 90,000 employees from 135 organizations supported the analyses presented with that report.
-While I do believe there can be very substantial impact on employee performance through good management, I am skeptical the causality could be isolated and measured that precisely.
+Searching finds the study Managing for High Performance and Retention An HR Toolkit for Supporting the Line Manager which pulled from Datasets with more than 90,000 employees from 135 organizations supported the analyses presented with that report.
+I do believe there can be very substantial impact on employee performance through good management.
+However, I’m skeptical the causality could be isolated and measured that precisely.
 It’s an interesting read nonetheless.

 - CD – Where to Begin the Journey?

 - CD – The Room Where it Happens